juhalehtonen/elm-playground/README.md

 - Largely a one-man-show with a BDFL (benevolent dictator for life).
 Keeps things consistent but also locks the language up
 - Smallish community and package ecosystem, slow development cycles, limited tooling
 - Not popular, smaller pool of developers who already know Elm (although some can argue this makes it EASIER to make good hires)
-- Handling outside world resources like JSON via APIs takes a lot of work due to the safety requirements
+- Handling outside world resources like JSON via APIs takes more work due to the safety requirements (decoders)
-- Interacting with third party JavaScript (not Elm) can be complicated due to safety requirements
+- Interacting with third party JavaScript (not Elm) can be more complicated due to safety requirements (ports)
-- More work & slower prototyping than most dynamic languages (but obviously the up-front work feels less cumbersome in large projects)
+- More to type & slower prototyping than most dynamic languages (but obviously the up-front work feels less cumbersome in large projects)
-- Powerful type system requires lots of thinking, sometimes it hurts my brain a lot :)
+- Powerful type system requires lots of thinking, sometimes it hurts my brain a bit :)